 As a standard condition of certification, the client shall develop an 'Action Plan' for Meeting the

 Conditions for Continued Certification', to be approved by Moody Marine.

-The condition is associated with one key area of performance of the fishery.
-The Condition, associated timescale and relevant Scoring Indicator are set out below.
+The conditions are associated with 4 key areas of performance of the fishery.
+The Conditions, associated timescales and relevant Scoring Indicator are set out below.